Skip to main content

 Tax Evasion Penalties and Other Consequences

 By now, you probably know that having unpaid taxes is a serious problem.
 The fees and penalties can really add up, significantly increasing the amount you owe the government.
-The good news is it’s typically not a criminal offense to have back taxes.
+The good news is it's typically not a criminal offense to owe back taxes.

 Tax Evasion Penalties

-Pay a Penalty
+Pay a Civil Penalty

 Pay Interest

-The IRS is required by law to charge interest when you don’t pay on time.
-The interest accrues from the due date of your return (regardless of extensions) until you pay the amount you owe in full, including all interest and any penalty charges.
+The IRS is required by law to charge interest when you don't pay on time.
+The interest accrues from the due date of your return regardless of extensions until you pay the amount you owe in full, including all interest and any penalty charges.
 Interest rates are variable and may change quarterly.

 Face Criminal Charges

 Tax evasion is a felony criminal offense.
-If you are charged with tax evasion, the United States Attorney’s Office will prosecute you in federal court.
+If you are charged with tax evasion, the United States Attorney's Office will prosecute you in federal court.
+As with most criminal prosecutions, before you can be sent to jail, you must be found guilty beyond a reasonable doubt in court.
+That is a lower standard than the "clear and convincing evidence" standard used for financial penalties associated with tax fraud.

 Go to Prison